The equatorial, high altitude landscapes of Ecuador are a popular starting point for backpackers on an extended South America trip.

 The 3-day self-guided trek comes to 40km in total and has you hiking down into a valley and up out the other side of it each day, ending up at the spectacular Quilotoa crater on the last.

-Why would you do this you madman I hear you ask?
-Trust us, aside from the wild breath-taking Andean scenery you’ll see over the days, it was one of the most challenging and rewarding experiences we’ve ever had whilst travelling.
+Aside from the wild breath-taking Andean scenery you’ll see over the days, it was one of the most challenging and rewarding experiences we’ve ever had whilst travelling.

 Check out our comparison guide on the loop vs a day trip from Quito vs an overnight stay to see the pros and cons: